EOSIO/eosio.forum/README.md

 #### Action `expire`

-Expires right now a currently active proposal.
+Immediately expires a currently active proposal.
 The proposal can only be expired by the original proposer that created it.
 It's not valid to expire an already expired proposal.

 ##### Parameters